-Unlike traditional assets such as stocks and bonds, gold futures offer unique advantages including leverage and liquidity, which significantly enhance risk management.
+Unlike traditional assets such as stocks and bonds, gold futures offer unique advantages, including leverage and liquidity, which significantly enhance risk management.

-Allocating a modest portion of an investment portfolio to gold futures can preserve purchasing power during economic uncertainties and provide potential for gains.
+Allocating a modest portion of an investment portfolio to gold futures can preserve purchasing power during economic uncertainties and provide the potential for gains.

 Quick Highlights